-Kirkland & Ellis LLP represented private-equity firms MidOcean Partners and Crestview Partners, which agreed to sell the Puerto Rican cable provider OneLink Communications to Liberty Global Inc. (LBTYA) and investment funds tied to Searchlight Capital Partners LP for $585.3 million.
+Kirkland & Ellis LLP represented private-equity firms MidOcean Partners and Crestview Partners, which agreed to sell the Puerto Rican cable provider OneLink Communications to Liberty Global Inc. (LBTYA:US) and investment funds tied to Searchlight Capital Partners LP for $585.3 million.

 Dorsey & Whitney LLP represented Liberty Global, and Wachtell, Lipton, Rosen & Katz represented Searchlight Capital.

 The Kirkland team was led by two Washington corporate partners, Mark Director and Alexander Fine.
 The Dorsey partners included Paul Thompson, Denver, mergers and acquisitions; Chris Bercaw, Minneapolis, corporate; and John Hollinrake, Seattle, tax.
 Wachtell’s lawyers were led by Steve Cohen, a New York corporate partner.
 Ben Roth, another New York corporate partner, also worked on the deal.

 OneLink, the largest provider of cable television and high- speed data services in Puerto Rico, was purchased by MidOcean and Crestview in 2005 from Adelphia Communications, according to a statement yesterday.
 Under the ownership of the private-equity firms, the cable company upgraded its systems, added a high- speed Internet offering and rolled out telephone services.

 The deal, which is expected to close in the fourth quarter, bolsters Liberty Global’s cable holdings.
 The Englewood, Colorado-based company already has operations in 13 countries connecting 20 million households, according to its website.

 Liberty currently operates the cable brands UPC, Unitymedia, Kabel BW, Telenet and VTR.